 Bringing more value digitally to B2B customers

 Graybar is continuing to develop its digital commerce platform to help customers, particularly in the construction industry, to process orders more quickly in ways that reduce their operating costs.
 “We’re doing a lot of digitization again and using our ecommerce platform to deliver that to our customers,” she said.
-“Now, yes, they can buy online, but for us it’s really more about the business process, making it easy for them … to do business to do business with us whenever they want to, how they want to.”
+“Now, yes, they can buy online, but for us it’s really more about the business process, making it easy for them … to do business with us whenever they want to, how they want to.”

 This also enables Graybar to better compete against Amazon Business and other online marketplaces by providing customized products and services, she added.